Introduction: The Quality Crisis in Institutional Recycling

 This shift requires:

-• Real-time data that verifies performance and supports ESG reporting
+- Secure data infrastructure that verifies performance and supports ESG reporting

-Smart bin technology addresses contamination at the point of disposal, but broader system challenges remain.
+Connected bin technology addresses contamination at the point of disposal, but broader system challenges remain.
 Downstream processing capacity, market demand for recycled materials, and collection infrastructure all affect ultimate recycling outcomes.
-By focusing on the elements that institutional recyclers can control (the bin, the data, the collection operations, and the supply chain relationships), organizations can achieve dramatic improvements even while working within existing system constraints.
+By focusing on the elements that institutional recyclers can control, which are the bin, the data, the collection operations, and the supply chain relationships, organizations can achieve dramatic improvements even while working within existing system constraints.

 Waste Wise Innovation helps campuses, venues, workplaces, and public spaces act on this today and build a more sustainable supply chain for tomorrow.
 By focusing on controlled institutional environments where contamination can be prevented rather than remediated, we help organizations achieve the clean, consistent material streams that manufacturers need and the verified sustainability outcomes that stakeholders demand.